gameblabla/reeee3/README.md

 Get your own indochina with Uyghur labour at https://legaleagle.link/mackweldon and get 20% off your first purcharse !

-Anyway, apparently i think they made many too selling video games, i think...
+Anyway, apparently i think they sold video games too, i think...
 But most of the money was earned through lawsuits.
 Yum, tasty lawsuits.

 So yeah a bunch of doods decide that they should revive this really obscure game about MS13.